darwintantuco/notes/src/content/css/best-practices.md

 #### Media Queries

-1. prefer min-width over max-width, also means prefer mobile-first
+- prefer `min-width` over `max-width`, also means prefer mobile-first
-1. store preset breakpoints in \$viewport-xxx variables and name it according to their nearest-hundredth number
+- store preset breakpoints in `$viewport-xxxx` variables and name it according to their nearest-hundredth number